Carnagion/dissertation/interim/interim.typ

 // TODO: Find something to put here
 #todo("Have a paragraph here to introduce the rest of the section")

+== Notation

+The following notation will be used in equations and pseudocode throughout this report:

+#{
+    // NOTE: This isn't actually an equation and so shouldn't be numbered set math.equation(numbering: none)

+    $
+    &A &= &markup("Set of aircraft to schedule departures and de-icing for")\
+    &p_x &= &markup("Pushback duration of aircraft") x\
+    &u_x &= &markup("Pre-de-icing taxi duration of aircraft") x\
+    &v_x &= &markup("De-icing duration of aircraft") x\
+    &w_x &= &markup("Post-de-icing taxi duration of aircraft") x\
+    &q_x &= &markup("Lineup duration of aircraft") x\
+    &e_x &= &markup("Earliest allocated departure time for aircraft") x\
+    &t_x &= &markup("Scheduled (actual) departure time for aircraft") x\
+    &delta_(x y) &= &markup("Separation between aircraft") x markup("and") y markup("where") y markup("goes after") x\
+    &D &= &markup("Sequence of aircraft with scheduled departures and de-icing times")
+    $
+}

 == Data

 An initial dataset of instances was needed to test the implementation on.
 These were obtained from the University of Bologna Operations Research Group's freely accessible online #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[library of instances].
-These instance sets consisted of rows of aircraft with their registration numbers, models, weight class, operation type (arrival or departure), and earliest possible take-off time, as well as the separations between each pair of aircraft.
+These instance sets consist of rows of aircraft with their registration numbers, models, weight class, operation type (arrival or departure), and earliest possible take-off time, as well as the separations between each pair of aircraft.
 The instances were also used for testing in previous works @furini-improved-horizon.

 === Data Generation